Gallicchio-Lab/AToM-OpenMM/README.md

 AToM-OpenMM
 ==============

-The Alchemical Transfer Method for for OpenMM (AToM-OpenMM) is an extensible Python package for the estimation of absolute and relative binding free energies of molecular complexes.
+The Alchemical Transfer Method for OpenMM (AToM-OpenMM) is an extensible Python package for the estimation of absolute and relative binding free energies of molecular complexes.
 It implements the [Alchemical Transfer Method (ATM)](https://pubs.acs.org/doi/10.1021/acs.jcim.1c01129) with  asynchronous parallel replica exchange molecular dynamics with the [OpenMM](https://github.com/openmm) library.
-The AToM software can be deployed on a workstation or a compute node with one or more GPUs.
+The AToM software can be deployed on workstations or cluster nodes with one or more GPUs.

 AToM uses the [ATMetaForce plugin](https://github.com/Gallicchio-Lab/openmm-atmmetaforce-plugin) for OpenMM.